 Depending on the outcome, the remaining procedure consists of two subroutines.

 If the fusion outcome is the vacuum $A$, we have succeeded.
-If the outcome is the Abelian anyon $B$, we can remove the middle $B$ anyon by applying the shortest horizontal type-$B$ ribbon thanks to the fusion rule $B\times B = A$ and $B\times C = C$.
+If the outcome is the Abelian anyon $B$, we can remove the middle $B$ anyon by applying the shortest horizontal type-$B$ ribbon according to the fusion rules $B\times B = A$ and $B\times C = C$.
 These are illustrated in the lower part of the left panel.

 If the fusion outcome is $C$, we need to proceed to the second subroutine (right panel of \figref{fig:anyon_movement}).
 First, we apply the shortest horizontal $C$ ribbon to try to annihilate the intermediate $C$ anyon.
 If the left pair of $C$ anyons fuses to $A$ or $B$, we are back to the scenarios with outcomes $A$ or $B$ in the first subroutine, allowing us to repeat the same procedure as stated earlier.
-If the left $C$ anyon pair fuses to $C$, the right pair of $C$ anyons has three possible outcomes, indicated by the $X$ anyon.
-If $X=A$ or $X=B$, each with probability $1/4$, we return to the start of the first subroutine and restart the entire process.
-If $X=C$, we return to the very beginning of the second subroutine and start over.
+If the left $C$ anyon pair fuses to $C$, the right pair of $C$ anyons has two possible outcomes (obtained by applying $F$-move, see Appendix~\ref{appendix:UQC}), indicated by the $X$ anyon.
+The outcomes may be $X=A$ or $X=B$, each with probability $1/4$, so we return to the start of the first subroutine and restart the entire process.

-Non-Abelian anyons of types $F$, $G$, and $H$ have the same fusion rules as $C$, specifically $X\times X = A+B+X$, $X=F,G$ and $H$.
+Non-Abelian anyons of types $F$, $G$, and $H$ have the same fusion rules as $C$, specifically $X\times X = A+B+X$, for $X=F,G$ and $H$.
 Therefore, we can apply the same protocol to move any of them.
 The protocol for moving $D$ and $E$ anyons is different and is detailed in Appendix~\ref{appendix:movement_D_E}.
-By mathematical induction, one can prove that the probability of successfully moving the anyon after $n$ rounds of $\mathcal{M}_K$ measurement reads
+By mathematical induction, one can prove that the probability of successfully moving the anyon after $n$ rounds of $\mathcal{M}_K$ measurement is:

-We can see that the success probability of this an adaptive protocol approaches $1$ exponentially as $n$ increases.
+In other words, the success probability of this adaptive protocol approaches $1$ exponentially as $n$ increases.